pedrojunqueira/da-100/README.md

 		- Create a scatter chart
 			- To apply clustering to your scatter chart, select More options (...) in the upper-right corner of the visual and then select Automatically find clusters.
 			- In the window that pop up define the name and description of cluster and the number of bins you want in your cluster

+- Conduct time series analysis
+	- To conduct a time series analysis in Power BI, you need to use a visualization type that is suitable for displaying trends and changes over time, such as a line chart, area chart, or scatter chart.
+	- Microsoft AppSource has an animation custom visual called Play Axis similar to the one that Hans Rosling presentation in 2007

 - Group and bin data for analysis
 	- When you create a visual power BI automatically aggregate data into categories and group according to your data categories